 What You Can Do

-Keep your dog’s water bowl full of fresh water at all times.
-Dogs need fresh water every day, and it helps prevent dehydration during sleep when they’re not moving around much.
+Keep your husky’s water bowl full of fresh water at all times.
+Huskies need fresh water every day, and it helps prevent dehydration during sleep when they’re not moving around much.

 Never feed your canine companion right before bedtime — instead, feed him an hour or two before going to sleep so that his food digests while he snoozes away peacefully on his bed.